CLAIRE-initiative/Claire-covid-19/_pages/claire-projects.md

 The group has two main goals: 1) to distil the current state of the art of methodologies and data sets for AI-assisted diagnosis of Covid-19 by way of imaging (e.g. TC Scan and X-ray) aiming at making diagnosis faster, cheaper and more manageable in the hospital processes (e.g. using low-resolution images).
 2) to contribute to improving multidisciplinary knowledge by cross-breeding knowledge in computer science and radiology aiming at creating better, more informative reference datasets, together with data-gathering strategies, beyond the current outbreak.

-The group builds on top of currently active EU-funded projects, such as 15M€ DeepHealth (https://deephealth-project.eu ) and 4.5M€ HPC4AI (https://hpc4ai.unito.it ).
+The group builds on top of currently active EU-funded projects, such as 15M€ [DeepHealth](http://deephealth-project.eu) and 4.5M€ [HPC4AI](http://hpc4ai.unito.it).

 <!--**Institutions involved**:   -->
 **Contact**: <br>